Mayurkodag1/open-source-colab/server/README.md

 **Endpoint:** `GET /api/chat/project/:projectId`

 **Description:** Retrieves all messages for a specific project chat.
+Accessible by project maintainers and contributors associated with issues in the project.
 Requires a valid token in the Authorization header.

 **Response:**